 - 12 4 oz canning jars with lids and rings

-- In a heavy stock pot, place the figs, strawberries, red wine, curry & Chinese five spice.
+- In a heavy stock pot, place the figs, strawberries, red wine, curry, lemon juice & Chinese five spice.
 Using a potato masher, mash them by hand until they are crushed.

-Measure 1/4 cup of sugar and mix it with the contents of the Sure-Jell.
-Sprinkle it into the berry mixture and set it on the stove and bring to a boil, stirring constantly.
+- Measure ¼ cup of sugar and mix it with the contents of the Sure-Jell.
+Sprinkle it into the berry mixture and set it on the stove.
+Increase heat to high and bring to a boil, stirring constantly.

-Remove from the stove and immediately ladle into sterilized jars.
+- Remove from the stove and immediately ladle the strawberry mixture into sterilized, hot jars, leaving ¼ inch headspace.
 Place lids on jars, screw on tightly.

 - Makes 1 dozen 4 oz. jars.